Hugh Lane Gallery: Collection

 The museum has a permanent collection and hosts exhibitions, mostly by contemporary Irish artists.
 It has a dedicated Sean Scully room.
 Francis Bacon's studio was reconstructed in the gallery in 2001 after being dismantled and moved from London starting in 1998.

-The Hugh Lane is notable for its collection of French art, the Lane Bequest pictures including works such as The Umbrellas (Les Parapluies) by Auguste Renoir; Portrait of Eva Gonzalès by Édouard Manet, Édouard Manet's Music in the Tuileries, Jour d’Été by Berthe Morisot and View of Louveciennes by Camille Pissarro.
+The Hugh Lane is notable for its collection of French art, the Lane Bequest pictures including works such as The Umbrellas (Les Parapluies) by Auguste Renoir; Portrait of Eva Gonzalès by Édouard Manet, Édouard Manet's Music in the Tuileries, Summer's Day by Berthe Morisot and View of Louveciennes by Camille Pissarro.

 There is a permanent display of stained glass at the museum which features The Eve of St. Agnes by Irish artist and illustrator Harry Clarke.
 As well as a previously banned, "scandalous" work of his, which was purchased in 2015 for £35,000.

-In June 1992, the painting In The Omnibus by French artist Honore Daumier was stolen.
+In June 1992, the painting In The Omnibus by French artist Honoré Daumier was stolen.
 The theft took place in the afternoon during the hours when the gallery was open to the public.
 The Criminal Assets Bureau (CAB) recovered the painting during an investigation in 2013, more than 20 years later.
 Director Barbara Dawson expressed her delight that the painting had been found.
-She said "It was such a shock when it was stolen and we had messages of sympathy from galleries and museums in Ireland and around the world."
+She said, "It was such a shock when it was stolen and we had messages of sympathy from galleries and museums in Ireland and around the world."

 Selected past exhibitions

 Offside was a 2005 project in The Hugh Lane curated by Pallas Projects and included works by Albano Afonso, Antistrot, Anna Boyle, Rhona Byrne, Mark Cullen, Brian Duggan, John Dummet, Brendan Earley, Andreas Gefeller, Niamh McCann, Alex McCullagh, Nina McGowan, Nathaniel Mellors, Clive Murphy, Adriette Myburgh, Cris Neumann, Paul O’Neill, Garrett Phelan, Abigail Reynolds, Mark Titchner, Rich Streitmatter-Tran.

 The Golden Bough was a series of exhibitions curated by Michael Dempsey in 2010.
-It included solo shows by Ronnie Hughes and Corban Walker.
+It included solo shows by Ronnie Hughes, Corban Walker and Niamh McCann.

 Sleepwalkers (2012–15) curated by Michael Dempsey and Logan Sisley was a two-year project in which six artists (Clodagh Emoe, Lee Welch, Sean Lynch, Linda Quinlan, Jim Ricks, and Gavin Murphy) were invited to use the museum's resources, reveal their artistic process, and to collaborate with each other in this "unusual experiment in exhibition production".
 This process culminated in each artist developing a solo exhibition at the Hugh Lane and a publication.

 Kennedy Browne, consisting of Gareth Kennedy and Sarah Browne, exhibited 3 films as the Redaction Trilogy, 2019–20.

+The largest Andy Warhol show to ever come to Ireland opened in October 2023 at The Hugh Lane.
+Tilted Andy Warhol Three Times Out, it is the first Warhol exhibit in the country in 25 years.